flatrick/troubleshooting/README.md

     1. Can the user reproduce the error on every/multiple logins?
 1. Can you reproduce the error in the same installation?
     1. Can you reproduce the error in a separate installation?
+    1. Can you reproduce the error in a different O/S?
+    1. Can you reproduce the error using different versions of dependencies?
+Such as different versions .Net Framework, Oracle JDK/JRE vs OpenJDK for example.

 ### Misbehaving application